Build a Homelab server using an old laptop

 Installing PVE

-Note: Before installing PVE, please ensure your CPU supports virtualization and that virtualization is enabled in the BIOS.
+Note: Before installing PVE, please confirm that your CPU supports virtualization and that virtualization is enabled in the BIOS.

 Intel: Change Advanced-CPU Configuration-Intel Virtualization Technology to Enable.